keremerciyes/Classification-of-Epileptic-Patients/README.md

 ### Conclusion

 In our comparative study, the Random Forest algorithm paired with K-Best feature selection (K=100) proved to be superior.
 This model's success is attributed to its ensemble nature, leveraging multiple decision trees and focusing on the most statistically significant features, demonstrating robust generalization capabilities.
+For more detailed information, refer to the provided PDF presentation.

 ## References